checosdovalina/treeApp/replit.md

 - **Navigation**: Resolved nested link warnings in admin sidebar
 - **Dashboard**: Improved admin dashboard with proper data visualization
 - **Inventory**: Enhanced inventory management with better UX
+- **Form Interaction**: Fixed navigation conflicts in product cards - removed conflicting onClick events and added stopPropagation to action buttons
+- **Edit Functionality**: Resolved issue where edit buttons were opening new pages instead of modal forms

 The system now provides a complete e-commerce experience with professional admin tools and a modern, mobile-optimized customer interface that matches industry standards.